hollyschinsky/spotify-browser/module7.md

         <preference name="BackupWebStorage" value="none" />

-**Note:** These settings are already included in your base template project so no action is required.
+>These settings are already included in your base template project so no action is required.

-###Content Security Policy
+#### Content Security Policy
 The CSP is used to help secure your app and mitigate injections and vulnerabilities like cross-site scripting (XSS).
 You can customize it to whitelist approved sites amongst other things.
 To use it you need to ensure you have the [Cordova Whitelist Plugin](https://github.com/apache/cordova-plugin-whitelist added to your project (already included in the base template by default) and add a meta tag to your index.html that declares the specific policy you want to apply for your app.

- Open the index.html file and add the following Content Security Policy meta tag.
+  Open the `index.html` file and add the following Content Security Policy meta tag.
 This will allow the access required for this particcular app.

          <meta http-equiv="Content-Security-Policy" content="default-src 'self' data: gap: https://ssl.gstatic.com 'unsafe-eval';
               script-src * 'unsafe-eval'; style-src 'self'; media-src *; frame-src *;  img-src * data:; connect-src * 'unsafe-eval'">